Irakal: Plot

 Baby observes Annie's affair with Unnunni and decides to murder him.
 He manages to strangle Ununni to death at the tools shed where Unnunni and Annie meet up.
 Baby hangs the body to stage a suicide.
 Upon discovering the body, the family disposes of the body to avoid any police investigation into the unnatural death.

 Baby has violent dreams, constantly plays with his father's rifle, and imagines murdering Annie, multiple times, using his electric wire and gun.
 He likes Nirmala, a village girl from a poor family.
-Nirmala, a young teenager, keeps him interested and even makes love to him under the shade of coffee shrubs in broad daylight.
+Nirmala, a young teenager, keeps him interested and even has sex with him under the shade of coffee shrubs in broad daylight.
 She loves Baby but is well aware of the caste and class divide between them.
 Nirmala gets engaged to a local shop owner, Balan.
 She ends the relationship with Baby.
 Baby murders Balan by strangling him with his preferred weapon, the electric wire.
 The murder goes unsolved as Baby removes money from the shop making it look like a robbery gone bad.

 Nirmala believes that Baby is behind Balan's death and confronts him when they meet at the river.
 Baby tries to kill her as well, but Nirmala escapes without knowing his intention.
 Nirmala's mother fixes her wedding to Raghavan, a rubber tapper and Baby's friend.
 Baby tries to strangle Raghavan too, but fails in his attempt.
 Raghavan sees Baby's face when the mask he was wearing comes out and reports it to the police.
 The cops start searching for Baby, who goes into hiding.
 While his family tries to find him, he suddenly appears with a revolver.
 He shoots at Koshy, who confronts him, and his father when he shouts at him to stop.
 Mathukutty escapes the shot, but Koshy is hit though not fatally.
 While the scuffle is going on, Baby is shot dead by Mathukkutty, using his rifle.
 His family, in pursuit of making money, did not realise the animal and danger he was becoming through avoidance of society and them.